-I. Gener al Edu cation (44 HOURS)

-needed es reco l mmended math courseMATH 1413 44
+A maximum of twelve hours may be applied to both the major/related work and general education.

 II.
-Major in Mu sic 61

-A. Requir red in I Music Core 12
+Major in Music

-MÛS Performing Arts Recital (enroll each semester)

-MUS 1113 Fundamentals of Music

-MUS 1133 Elementary Harmony & Ear Training

-MUS 1233 Intermediate Harmony & Ear Training

-MUS 3113 Advanced Harmony & Ear Training

-SFA 1000 Cultural Attendance (Must be

-repeated 2 times)

-В. Requir ed For Instrumental Concentration 49

-MUS Class Instruction in Brass Instru

-MUS 1611 Class Instruction in Woodwind Instru

-MUS 1711 Class Instruction in String Instru

-MUS 1811 Class Instruction in Percussion Instru

-MUS 2211 Band (enroll each semester)

-Introduction to Music Education

-MUS Principles of Conducting

-MUS Band Literature

-MUS 3633 History of Music Through Bach

-MUS History of Music since Bach

-Instrumental Conducting

-Musical Form & Analysis

-nent (sixteen hours)

-ments (three hours)
+Major Instrument-- Voice (sixteen hours) Minor Instrument (three hours)

-Piano (four h ours)
+Piano (four hours)

-III.
-Minor · (Not I Required)
+Students who wish to prepare for a career in Music Business may complete the minor in Business Admin for Music Majors - 070D.

 IV.
-Electives 15 V. Total Hours Required 120

-Note 1: Study in major and minor instruments must include work in brass, percussion, and woodwind choirs.
-Piano does not apply on this requirement.
+Electives 19-25

+An elective course is any college-level course not required by the degree that is utilized to reach the 120 credit hours required for degree completion.
+Elective courses are chosen according to the interest of the student and can be used in completion of a minor, certificate, or additional major.
-Note 2: Participation in a music ensemble designated by the department as appropriate for the student's degree program is required each fall and spring semester at ECU, except for the student teaching semester of music education majors.

-Note 3: Music majors must successfully complete eight semesters of MUS 1000 Performing Arts Recital (zero hours credit, P/NP graded).
-Additional information, including modification of the requirement for transfers who were music majors at their previous institution, is given in the Music Department Handbook.
+- Note 1: In some instances, students having suitable proficiency in piano may substitute study in organ for part of the normal requirement in piano. - Note 2: Participation in a music ensemble designated by the department as appropriate for the student's degree program is required each fall and spring semester at ECU, except for the student teaching semester of music education majors. - Note 3: Music majors must successfully complete eight semesters of MUS 1000 Performing Arts Recital (zero hours credit, P/NP graded).
+Additional information, including modification of the requirement for transfers who were music majors at their previous institution, is given in the Music Department Handbook. - Note 4: Proficiency tests in Piano, in Theory and in Applied Music must be taken at the end of the sophomore year or its equivalent; transfer students must take these proficiency tests during their first week of classes at ECU.

-Note 4: In some instances, students having suitable proficiency in piano may substitute study in organ for part of the normal requirement in piano.

-Note 5: Proficiency tests in Piano, in Theory and in Applied Music must be taken at the end of the sophomore year or its equivalent; transfer students must take these proficiency tests during their first week of classes at ECU.
 Re-examination will be permitted, but the tests must be passed before the senior recital.
-In Applied Music, a Proficiency Jury must be passed in order to enroll in 3000-level courses.

-Note 6: ECU requires all music majors to complete a senior Recital.
+In Applied Music, a Proficiency Jury must be passed in order to enroll in 3000-level courses. - Note 5: ECU requires all music majors to complete a senior Recital.
 The recital sequence requires performing and passing a preview recital at least 30 days prior to the senior recital.
-The recital requirement cannot be fulfilled through transfer credit.
-The student's passing grade will indicate successful completion of the recital in the final semester.

-Note 7: Students declaring a Music major starting in the fall 2015 semester or later, must successfully complete two semesters of SFA 1000 Cultural Attendance (zero hours credit, P/NP graded).
+The requirement cannot be fulfilled through transfer credit.
+The student's passing grade will indicate successful completion of the recital in the final semester. - Note 6: Students declaring a Music major starting in the fall 2015 semester or later, must successfully complete two semesters of SFA 1000 Cultural Attendance (zero hours credit, P/NP graded).
 Additional information is available in the office of the Director of the School of Fine Arts.

-The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for one of these courses (all courses may not have challenge exams), OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
-Satisfaction of this requirement may not reduce or remove any program requirements.
+&quot;Teachers" or "methods" courses do not count in the major.